araocb/mobiletraining/task2/README.md

 Install Postman (if you haven’t already), then import the shared Postman collection into your Postman workspace.

+## Background Changes

+In Task 1, you created a bucket on your Couchbase Server instance called `mobilebucket`.
+Create a scope for this called `testscope`, and under this scope, create `testcollection`.

 ### Task

 1. Check that Sync Gateway is running by calling the **SGW Working Endpoint** request in the shared Postman collection.